 The new function must accept as input arguments the current population, parameters and state (vars.pop, vars.params, vars.state), the number of individuals to draw, and a list of identifiers of individuals that must not be drawn.
 This last input argument is not being used in the current version of GPLAB, but the available sampling procedures contemplate this possibility.
 The function must output the identifiers of the parents chosen, their indices in the current population, the expected number of children of all individuals in the population, and the normalized fitness of all individuals in the population.
 The last two output arguments may be left blank ([]) if the sampling procedure does not calculate them.
-Please see functions roulette, sus and tournament for a prototype.
+Please use the available sampling functions as examples.